Signatures of human-like processing in Transformer forward passes: Details of regression analyses

 To perform the model comparisons for each study, we fit (generalized) linear mixed-effects models in R (version 4.3.2) using the \texttt{lme4} package.
 All predictors were centered and scaled.
+In some cases, a predictor had only one unique value across all items (e.g., the rank of the correct answer always being 1), in which case the predictor was dropped from the analysis for that particular model and task.

 We fit standard linear models using maximum likelihood for all DVs except for binary variables (accuracy) and count variables (number of backspaces, number of x-position flips), in which case we fit generalized linear mixed-effects models using \texttt{family=binomial(link=`logit')} and \texttt{family=`poisson'}, respectively.
 Time-based DVs (such as RT or max acceleration time) were log-transformed.

+Log Bayes factors were computed on top of fitted \texttt{lme4} models using the \texttt{bayestestR} package.